 Šipan is the northernmost island of the Elaphiti Islands with an area of 6.3 square miles and a population of 500.
 It’s the largest island of the group.
 There are more shops in the port area of Šipan than Koločep. Šipan is accessible by ferry, taxi boat, or an island day trip boat to the Elaphiti Islands.

 Lopud is a small island of 1.79 square miles and a population of 220.
-Lopud is famous for its sandy beaches on the opposite side of the island from the port, accessible by golf cart.
+It’s famous for its sandy beaches on the opposite side of the island from the port, accessible by golf cart.
 Lopud also has the most hotels for those who want to get away from the mainland and have a quiet, relaxing getaway.
-Lopud is accessible by boat from Dubrovnik, Trsteno, Orasac, and Zaton, or an island day trip boat to the Elaphiti Islands.
+You can access Lopud from Dubrovnik, Trsteno, Orasac, and Zaton by boat, or try an island day trip boat to the Elaphiti Islands.

 Things To Do